openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 ### Operational Aspects of API Extensions

 The new Custom Resource will not affect any existing operations of the cluster.
-However the webhooks which have to be created for the lb-controller will impact the availability and performance and availability of Ingress resource _create_ and _update_ operations.
+However the webhooks which have to be created for the lb-controller will impact the availability and performance of Ingress resource _create_ and _update_ operations.
 These webhooks are light-weight and do not perform any complex validation.
 So the performance impact should be minimal.
 Availability of the webhook is critical because if the webhook is unavailable operations on the Ingress resource will not be possible.